Sho-s01/taskmanager/README.md

 # taskmanager
 * **Manager**
   - Able to login/signup with email and password
-  - Able to post/edit the tasks, set estimated date to complete the full task
+  - Able to create/edit the tasks
   - Able to view the task submitted by the user and approve/reject the task
-  -  Able to view the tasks done/assigned/pending on using a date filter
 * **Worker**
   - Able to login with email and password
   - Able to view the tasks posted by any manager
-  - Should do the task and submit the task details for review
+  - Submit the task details for review
-  - Able to view the completed task history
 # Run
 ```
 lerna bootstrap  # Install all dependencies